 Ras Mukhmukh

-Ras maghmukh face veil
+Ras Maghmukh face veil

-The majority of women also supplemented the Sitarah with a tie-dyed face veil, known as a maghmukh.
+The majority of women also supplemented the sitarah with a tie-dyed face veil, known as a maghmukh.
 It was woven in the Wasab region of Yemen on small hand looms and subsequently tie-dyed in red and black within the old city of Sana’a.
 This work was done in small workshops and sold nearby by shopkeepers.
-Worn underneath the maghmukh was the lithma which was often just a Scarf or piece of cloth the women sometimes used as an additional cover-up near the face.
+Worn underneath the maghmukh was the lithma which was often just a scarf or piece of cloth the women sometimes used as an additional cover-up near the face.

 Another interesting feature of the Sana’a face veil was that it was often accompanied by a ras maghmukh.
 In the days of old, the ras maghmukh was a hand-embroidered adornment that rested on the head.
-This piece was made by the individual women using mainly the Couching embroidery stitch employing silver and gold metallic threads.
-Previously this embroidery was enhanced by the use of genuine Coral beads, but when I lived in Yemen they had been substituted by cornelian-coloured opaque glass beads.
+This piece was made by the individual women using mainly the couching embroidery stitch employing silver and gold metallic threads.
+Previously this embroidery was enhanced by the use of genuine coral beads, but when I lived in Yemen they had been substituted by cornelian-coloured opaque glass beads.
 The older versions of this garment used to include pieces of heavy chain-mail metal-worked ornamentations.
 The combined embroidery, chain-mail, and base fabric created a very heavy headpiece that kept the maghmukh from slipping away.

 silver and amber jewellery